 Healthcare workers such as chiropractors, physiotherapists, massage therapists, occupational therapists, podiatrists, etc. may also participate, depending on a survey panel’s requirements.

 When a healthcare professional first registers with a medical market research company, the panel needs to verify that the person does indeed work in healthcare.
 Although it’s not a difficult process to prove you work in medicine (sometimes providing just the name of your medical school and graduation year is all that’s required), you will usually be asked to provide a medical license number.

-If you’re a doctor in the US and want to participate in paid surveys, you may be asked to provide your 10-digit National Provider Identifier number.
+If you’re a doctor in the US and would like to participate in paid surveys, you may be asked to provide your 10-digit National Provider Identifier number.
 Your NPI number may be matched to your full name (which is provided during registration), in order to verify your identity.

 Otherwise, you may also provide your medical license number as an alternative way to verify your status as a practicing physician.
 Remember to state your specialty or sub-specialty in order to receive the most relevant surveys possible.

 If you’re a pharmacist, nurse practitioner, dentists, physical therapist, etc., you will likely have an NPI number which you can supply to a healthcare panel.
 If you don’t have one, you may also supply your license number from your governing board (NCSBN ID, NABP number, etc.)